André Souste

 André Souste (bap.
-4 April 1692 – 12 February 1776) was a businessman and royal notary in Canada.
+4 April 1692 – 12 February 1776) was a businessman and royal notary in New France.

-Souste came to Canada from France in 1719.
+Souste came to New France from France in 1719.
 He was originally involved in a stocking factory which was his trade from his time in France.
 In 1722 he left this business to his partner and became a general merchant in Montreal.
 By 1740 his success and the influence of his brother-in-law Louis-Claude Danré de Blanzy combined to start a career as a notary.
 With his growth in this field his influence within the judicial circle of the colony was assured.